Austin Boating Accident Lawyers

-The skilled and experienced attorneys at Michael P. Fleming & Associates have decades of experience handling boating accidents in the Austin area and all of Texas.
+The skilled and experienced boating accident attorneys at the law firm of Fleming Law Personal Injury Attorney have decades of experience handling boating accidents in the Austin area and all of Texas.

 Anyone aged 13 and older can operate a boat in Austin or anywhere else in Texas as long as they pass a boater’s education course approved by Texas Parks and Wildlife.